DevilMedlar/python-recall-training/rules.md

 - concepts that have been taught and unlocked
 - current mastery state or the evidence-backed curriculum progress needed to reconstruct it
 - the current-run meaningful hint count
-- completed quiz and assessment progress at the curriculum level when not already sufficiently represented by the applicable stage grades file
+- completed graded-task progress and results at the curriculum level when not already sufficiently represented by an applicable stage grades file, including quizzes, assessments, projects, practical tooling work, and other graded curriculum activities
 - references to the applicable detailed stage grades records
 - any established reward-progression, retry-recovery, or other training state that another rule requires to survive a session boundary
 - any other curriculum-level state necessary to continue the current run accurately